uel3/nf-UnO/README.md

 ## Pipeline output

-Current output of the draft UnO output consists of the user specified <OUTDIR> with following directories: Assembly, FastQC, GenomeBinning, multiqc, pipeline_info, QC_shortreads, and Trimmomatic.
+Current output of the draft UnO output consists of the user specified <OUTDIR> with following directories: Assembly, FastQC, GenomeBinning, MIDAS2, multiqc, pipeline_info, QC_shortreads, Taxonomy, and Trimmomatic.
 For more details about the output files and reports, please refer to the [output documentation](https://github.com/uel3/nf-uno/wiki/Output).
 <p align="center">